 Even though it's approximate, it still has teeth: in particular, the approximate nature of the generalised screening off condition does not prevent it from delivering clear verdicts.
 The lower-level details are approximately screened off by statistical mechanical dependencies, which makes gases and entropy candidates for being emergent.
-Approximate screening off is, thus, essential for any account to deliver an ontology that matches that of the scientific realist; a strict criterion is not compatible with the nature of real-world relations.18 But other putative dependencies (such as total cholesterol causes heart disease) do not even approximately screen off the lower-level details (whether it is high or low density cholesterol), and so total cholesterol is not a candidate emergent entity since the macrodependency in question does not screen off, even approximately.
+But other putative dependencies (such as total cholesterol causes heart disease) do not even approximately screen off the lower-level details (whether it is high or low density cholesterol), and so total cholesterol is not a candidate emergent entity since the macrodependency in question does not screen off - even approximately.

-If the approximate nature sits uneasily, there are two possible responses, both of which are independently used in the philosophy of physics and ceteris paribus laws literatures.
+If the approximate nature sits uneasily, there are two possible responses, both of which are independently used in the philosophy of physics literature, and ceteris paribus laws literature where examples are often taken from the special sciences.